OfficeDev/office-js-docs-pr/docs/design/ux-design-patterns.md

 	- Use the UX design pattern as a template for other pages.
 	- Link to or from the UX design pattern.

-> **Note** Some UX pattern specifications do not match source code.
+> **Note:** Some UX pattern specifications do not match the source code.
 We're working hard to bring all assets into alignment.
 Also notice that some specifications are presented as archived.
-These archived specifications are being assessed for value to the platform.
+We're assessing these archived specifications for value to the platform.
 Each pattern aims to represent a unique template and pattern of interaction.
-Patterns should have little overlap with each other and be well differentiated from Office Fabric UI components.
+The patterns should not overlap with each other and should be well differentiated from Office Fabric UI components.

 ## Types of UX design patterns
 ### Generic pages